dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 Calculation from Task
 ^^^^^^^^^^^^^^^^^^^^^
 As explained in the previous sections, SEPAL runs on the Google Earth Interface.
 This means that the computation is restricted by available GEE resources.
 One limitation,however, is the time allowable to get results on the fly (see `computation time out <https://developers.google.com/earth-engine/guides/debugging#timed-out>`_).
-So any computation that takes more than five minutes will automatically throw an exception.
+So any computation that takes more than five minutes will automatically be thrown an exception.
 To overcome this limitation, the process will be executed as a task —which are operations that are capable of running much longer than the standard timeout.Simply put, the computation is redirected to run on  GEE as opposed to the module.
 If the computation is created as a task, you  will see a similar message as the shown in the image below:
+To showcase the Calculation from Task,an example on computation on the United States will be used.

 .. image:: ../_static/sepal/tasks_notification.PNG
    :align: center